 Treatment For Birth-Acquired Herpes

 Topical ophthalmic drugs are given along with systemic antiviral therapy for babies with herpes eye infections.
+An opthalmologist’s review will assist with a proper assessment.

 Possible Complications Of Birth-Acquired Herpes